miamtech/mealz-documentation/docs/web_ssr/set-up-and-usage/library-context.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Inform the library
+# Configure library context

 ## Inform the library of who you are